open-synergy/opnsynid-hr/hr_worked_days_compute_holiday/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *HR Worked Days Compute Holiday*
+5. Search For *Public Holiday Computation on Worked Days*
 6. Install the module

 Credits